obskyr/latex-fiction-template/README.md

 can also use LaTeX or Babel graphemes such as ` `` `, `''`, `--`, and `---`.

-### Limitations

-If you use Markdown, you cannot have spaces in your filenames – a [known issue with the Markdown package.](https://github.com/Witiko/markdown/issues/568) If you choose not to use Markdown, however, you need not worry.
-You can remove `\usepackage[hybrid]{markdown}` from `customization/preamble.tex` as well.

 ## Contributions

 This template can certainly be made better, more user-friendly, and more